lohithavelthuri28/Animal-classification/README.md

 ├── batch_infer.py         # Predict multiple images (folder)
 ├── app.py                 # Streamlit web app (optional)
 ├── requirements.txt       # Python dependencies
-└── sample_images/         # Example test images (optional)
+└── sample_images/         # Example images (optional)

 🔧 Installation

-Create a virtual environment:
+1. Create virtual environment
 python -m venv venv

-Activate it:
+2. Activate it

 Windows:

 venv\Scripts\activate

-Install dependencies:
+3. Install dependencies
 pip install -r requirements.txt

 🏋️‍♂️ Training the Model

-To train the model using your dataset:
+Make sure your dataset is inside a folder named dataset with subfolders per class.

+Run:

 python train.py

-After training, a file named:
+This generates:

 animal_classifier.ckpt

-will be created in the project folder.

 🔍 Inference (Single Image)

 Run prediction on one image:

-python inference.py --image path_to_image.jpg --topk 5
+python inference.py --image sample_images/lion.jpg --topk 5

-Example:

-python inference.py --image sample_images/lion.jpg

-📦 Batch Inference (Folder of Images)
+📦 Batch Inference (All Images in a Folder)

-Predict all images in a directory and save results to a CSV file:
+Predict all images in a directory and save results:

 python batch_infer.py --folder sample_images --topk 3 --out predictions.csv

 🌐 Optional: Streamlit App

-Launch a simple UI for uploading images and viewing predictions:
+Run the web app:

 streamlit run app.py

+Upload an image and view the model’s prediction.

 📥 Model File (Not Included)

-The file animal_classifier.ckpt is not included in this repository due to size limits.
+The CKPT file is not stored in this repo because it is large.

-You can:
+You can either:

-Train your own using train.py, or
+Train your own model using train.py, or

-Download the model from your Google Drive link and place it in the project folder.
+Download your trained model from your Google Drive link (add your link here)

-(If you want, add your own download link here.)

 📸 Example Output
 Predictions for: Lion_1_1.jpg